 I. Internal Assessment & Participatory Mechanism: a.
-Did the government conduct regular internal assessments?b.
+Did the government conduct regular internal assessments? b.
 Did the government ensure an ongoing role for civil society in monitoring of the action plan?
-Yes Guideline: Governments should conduct regular internal assessment, to make sure that commitments are on track and that there is an ongoing role for civil society.
-Yes 2.
-Regular Updates & Opportunity to Comment: a.
-Did the government publish updates on progress at regular intervals? [at least once every four months] 1.03 Were civil society organizations provided the opportunity to comment on progress commitment implementation? ot Guideline: At regular intervals governments should publish a brief update on progress against commitments and use that as an opportunity to invite any comments.
+Guideline: Governments should conduct regular internal assessment, to make sure that commitments are on track and that there is an ongoing role for civil society.
+2. Regular Updates & Opportunity to Comment: a.
+Did the government publish updates on progress at regular intervals? [at least on every four months] ce Yes b.
+Were civil society organizations provided the opportunity to comment on progra commitment implementation? ess of Guideline: At regular intervals governments should publish a brief update on progress against commitments and use that as an opportunity to invite any comments.
 3. Online Repository: a.
 Did the government create a public online repository of documents?
-Yes Guideline: To complement any tracking system, governments are strongly encouraged to maintain a public, online repository of all documents giving evidence of consultation and implementation of commitments.
+Guideline: To complement any tracking system, governments are strongly encouraged to maintain a public, online repository of all documents giving evidence of consultation and implementation of commitments.